codership/documentation/galeracluster/source/training/tutorials/galera-backup.rst

    Length: 2693 words; Writer: Russell J.T Dyer: November 4, 2019; Topic: Administration

 Galera Cluster is a reliable, stable database replication clustering system.
-Nevertheless, there's always the possibility that something will go wrong |---| in fact, it's inevitable and unavoidable.
+Nevertheless, there's always the possibility that something will go wrong |---| in fact, it is inevitable and unavoidable.
 Therefore, as a database administrator, you should ensure that back-ups of the databases and related systems are made regularly and often.

 Using Galera Cluster, there are a few ways in which you might make a back-up.
 In this article, we'll first look at the basics of back-ups.
 We'll then look at some other methods involving replication and how to automate back-ups by using the functionality of Galera itself.